 Despite the knowledge of physical and chemical properties of OPCWAs there still remains a lack of available data on their supramolecular characteristics.
 Knowledge of their non-covalent chemistry and how they interact with other materials can lead to the development of new functional systems that exploit these interactions.20

 In this work, we report the synthesis of three new enantiomerically pure (R,R) urea-based gelators that were used to investigate the interaction between their gels and DMMP.
-The role played by the chirality of these molecules in the gelation process was also investigated comparing the enantiomerically pure gels 13 with the mixture 46, constituted from stereoisomeric mixtures of each gelator (two enantiomers R,R and S,S and the meso compound).
+The role played by the chirality of these molecules in the gelation process was also investigated comparing the enantiomerically pure gels 1–3 with the mixtures 4–6, constituted from stereoisomeric mixtures of each gelator (two enantiomers R,R and S,S and the meso compound).

 The goal of this work is to pinpoint the effects of the presence of neutral organophosphate molecules of DMMP on the supramolecular gel network.
 Gelation tests and thermo-mechanical characterization of the materials provided experimental evidence of the way such systems respond to this chemical stimulus.